apbertoletti/Net.Migration.POC/README.md

 ~~~

-6. Backing to an especific migration on the Database (all subsequent migrations will be undone)
+6. Backing to an especific migration on the Database (CAUTION: all subsequent migrations will be rolled back)
 ~~~
 dotnet ef database update Name-Of-Migration-You-Want-Back
 ~~~